ashishbarua/screencloud-assignment/README.md

 ## API Guidelines
 - There are 3 endpoints available in the API:-
-	- `/song`: To list all the songs' data
+	- `GET /song`: To list all the songs' data
-	- `/album`: To list all the songs' data grouped by albums
+	- `GET /album`: To list all the songs' data grouped by albums
-	-  `/artist`: To list all the songs' data grouped by artists
+	-  `GET /artist`: To list all the songs' data grouped by artists

 - The following query fields are available for filtering/sorting the data in all 3 endpoints:-
 - `song`:  Filter data by matching song name